-“Not a Curry” may strike you as an unusual name for a blog that proclaims to be about Indian cooking.
+“Not a Curry” may strike you as an unusual name for a blog that proclaims to be about Indian recipes or Indian cooking.
 However, this indeed is the first important lesson towards a basic understanding of Indian cooking–there is no such thing as “curry”.
 I first learned about the existence of the mythical “curry powder” when I came to the US.

-In the twenty six years of my life in India, I had never heard of this catchall seasoning for Indian food.
+In the twenty-six years of my life in India, I had never heard of this catchall seasoning for Indian food.
 The term, however, is used, although seldom, to suggest gravy and/or sauce.
 So, “chicken curry” implies nothing more than chicken in gravy/sauce.
 It goes without saying that there are thousands of Indian sauces each of which use distinct and unique combinations of spices.
-Several of these recipes do not even use a single ingredient listed on your regular “curry powder” bottles.
+Several of these Indian recipes do not even use a single ingredient listed on your regular “curry powder” bottles.
 Therefore, to call all Indian delicacies “curries” is like calling all American dishes “gravies”.
 Curry is neither a style, nor a particular blend of spices, nor a technique that when employed magically generates homogeneous effects.
 Curry is a misnomer that trivializes the complex and heterogeneous characteristics of Indian cooking and overlooks the Indian subcontinent’s highly diverse culinary landscape.
 By calling it “not a curry”, I hope to situate Indian cooking within the idiom of culinary authenticity and highlight its multifariousness.

 On a more practical level, this blog, Predominantly Indian fusion, addresses the needs and demands of the ever-changing, dynamic, transnational culinary spaces.
 This blog also tries to simplify recipes that are otherwise laborious to fit the needs of a busy family.
-The recipes use healthier ingredients, and look for substitutes that are cheaper and easier to find.
+The recipes use healthier ingredients and look for substitutes that are cheaper and easier to find.